datanav/docs/management-studio.rst

 When pressing the button **"New Pipe"**, it takes you into template for generating a pipe from scratch.

-First we have to add value to "_id" or pipe cannot be saved.
-The naming conventions of pipe or the "id" can be found here:
+First we have to add value to "_id" or the pipe cannot be saved.
+The naming conventions of pipes, or the id's, can be found here:
 :ref:`Naming conventions <getting-started-naming-conventions>`

 As seen below, we have several tabs called "Panels" in Sesam.
 Press **"Templates"** and the available templates for each part of the pipe is available.